-- Drugs (including tobacco products, e-cigarettes, vaping pens, alcohol, medications or look alikes) - Water devices to include guns and balloons - Toys and distracting fidget spinners to include but not limited to those that emit light or sound - IPODs/MP3 Players, cameras, and electronic games - Noise makers of any type - Weapons (including any type toy guns or knives and look alikes) and chains - Aerosol sprays and perfumes - Live animals - Sunflower Seeds - Glass containers and open drink containers (Non-transparent) - Matches, lighters or other incendiary devices - Wheels on tennis shoes (Heelies)
+- Drugs (including tobacco products, e-cigarettes, vaping pens, alcohol, medications or look alikes)

+- Water devices to include guns and balloons

+- Toys and distracting fidget spinners to include but not limited to those that emit light or sound

+- Laser pointers

+- Smart watches(during the school day)

+- Wireless earbuds (during the school day)

+- IPODs/MP3 Players, cameras, and electronic games

+- Noise makers of any type

+- Weapons (including any type toy guns or knives and look

+- a-likes) and chains

+- Aerosol sprays and perfumes

+- Live animals

+- Sunflower Seeds

+- Glass containers and open drink containers (Non-transparent)

+- Nail polish/nail polish remover

+- Matches, lighters or other incendiary devices

+- Wheels on tennis shoes (Heelies)

+- Any item that can cause a serious allergic reaction

 Students found to have any of these items are subject to having them confiscated and disciplinary action taken.
-All items will be kept until the last day of school.
+All items will be kept until the last day of school or picked up by a parent/guardian.